ProgramIsFun/EonGraph-Backend/README.md

+# dev logs

 This branch is coming from https://github.com/ProgramIsFun/graphPythonBackend11/tree/master.

 I basically take one folder of that branch and then make it azure compatible in this branch

-If you want to deploy I suggest using vs code extension
+# how to develop

+you modify ipynb files and then convert them to python files using nbconvert.

 pip install nbconvert
 jupyter nbconvert example.ipynb --to python

 # how to run this code